bazelbuild/bazel/site/docs/tutorial/android-app.md

     for the app and a `WORKSPACE` file that identifies the top level of the workspace directory.
-*   Updated the `WORKSPACE` file to contain references to the required external dependencies, like the Android SDK.
+*   Updated the `WORKSPACE` file to contain references to the required external dependencies, like the Bazel Android rules and Android SDK.
 *   Created a `BUILD` file.
 *   Built the app with Bazel.
 *   Deployed and ran the app on an Android emulator or physical device.